Application notes

 Featuring: Moku:Pro, Frequency Response Analyzer

-In this application note, we introduce the integral form of cross correlation and examine its physical meaning.
 Cross-correlation a useful technique in signal processing, essentially comparing the similarity of two signals.
 We discuss its use in signal processing applications.
 Finally, we present the concept of cross-power spectral density, which is the equivalent of cross correlation in the frequency domain, using the Moku Oscilloscope and Spectrum Analyzer to illustrate several examples.

-Featuring: Moku:Pro, Spectrum Analyzer
+Featuring: Spectrum Analyzer, Moku:Delta

 A concise guide to configuring direct sample streaming between two Moku:Delta devices using the Gigabit Streamer, including instrument placement, SFP connections, routing, and essential network parameters for reliable real-time operation.